ashleystieb/CodeGuildPDX/README.md

 # PDXCodeGuild
-Projects for the Programming class at PDX Code Guild.
+Projects and notes for the Programming class at PDX Code Guild.

 Python